tailwindchina/tailwindcss-buttons/README.md

         },
     }

-By customizing the buttonDefault section of the 'tailwind.config.js' to specify the button's default style.
+By customizing the `buttonDefault` section of the `tailwind.config.js` to specify the button's default style.

     module.exports = {
         theme: {